 Below are some of our top picks for Ranger races, based on the classic 5e rules:

-Halfling: The DnD Halfling race gets the all-important +2 Dex, as Wood Elves do.
-However, combining with their natural Lucky and Brave abilities, you have a build that can explore every crevice of a dungeon without fear.
-Halflings are naturally stealthy, which compliments your speciality well.
+The DnD Halfling race gets the all-important +2 Dex, as Wood Elves do.
+However, combined with their natural Lucky and Brave abilities, you have a build that can explore every crevice of a dungeon without fear.
+Halflings are naturally stealthy, which complements your specialty well.

 Ranger 5e subclasses – Conclaves